-Remember these following facts about driving in New Zealand
+Please remember these following facts about driving in New Zealand

 - We drive on the left-hand side of the road

-- It's easy to underestimate travelling times and distances, so please refer to your detailed itinerary which outlines these day to day for your convenience
+- It's easy to under estimate travelling times and distances, so please refer to your detailed itinerary which outlines these day to day for your convenience

 - Our roads are narrower, more winding and sometimes steeper than you might expect, please take your time